JDM95aus/OpenSource-TerraCore/mk2/mk2.md

   - **Purpose:** To prove the feasibility of a walking, self-sustaining bioreactor.
   - **Key Goal:** Master the cultivation of the chosen oyster mushroom strain in a mobile environment.

-- **Mk3: The Harvester (Next Phase)**
-  - **Purpose:** To introduce a new model that can be sustained by the Mk2's fungal output.
-  - **Upgrades:** Focus on a refined food synthesis and storage system, with reduced on-board cultivation.

-- **Mk4 & Beyond: The Swarm (The Long-Term Vision)**
-  - **Purpose:** A decentralized fleet of specialized robots, each with a different purpose (e.g., resource gathering, repair), all sustained by the TerraCrab model.

 ## Contributing